 Researchers of one study, which examined data taken from the 1994 National Health Interview Survey of Disability, Phase I, found that hearing loss is associated with lost productivity and poorer health (National Academy on an Aging Society, 1999).
 They found that 67% of the hearing-impaired population was employed compared with 75% of the hearing population.
 While this is a survey of adults, the findings may inform potential public health impacts for children with hearing loss if left untreated.
-The same study found an association between self-reported poorer health status and individuals of all ages with untreated hearing loss.
+The same study found an association between self-reported poorer health status and individuals of all ages with untreated hearing loss

+APPENDIX A

-APPENDIX A Literature Review
+Literature Review

-The California Health Benefits Review Program (CHBRP), as part of its previous analysis related to Senate Bill 174, contracted with the National Organization for Research at the University of Chicago (NORC).
+As part of the analysis related to Senate Bill 174, CHBRP contracted with the National Organization for Research at the University of Chicago (NORC).
 CHBRP selected NORC to review the relevant literature because NORC has a proven ability to conduct high-quality, policy-relevant research.